Queensland derby: 2004–2010

 It would not be until 2004 that the North Queensland side would become a serious threat to the Brisbane Broncos, when the club finished in the top eight for the first time and qualified for their first finals series.
-North Queensland won their Week 1 finals match, while the Broncos lost theirs, meaning North Queensland would play as the "home" team when the two sides would meet at Sydney's Aussie Stadium a week later.
-At the behest of both clubs, and in accordance with Aussie Stadium management, the NRL agreed to move the game to Townsville's Dairy Farmers Stadium.
-North Queensland won the game 10–0, giving them their first ever win over the Broncos and eliminating from the finals in the process.
+North Queensland won their Week 1 finals match, while the Broncos lost theirs, meaning North Queensland would play as the "home" team when the two sides would meet at Sydney Football Stadium a week later.
+At the behest of both clubs and in accordance with Sydney Football Stadium management, the NRL agreed to move the game to Townsville's Dairy Farmers Stadium.
+North Queensland won the game 10–0, giving them their first ever win over the Broncos and eliminating them from the finals in the process.
 The game was Brisbane captain and club legend Gorden Tallis' last, who incidentally was born and raised in Townsville.

 The following season, Brisbane would regain control of the derby, winning both games in 2005.
 That season the Cowboys qualified for their first Grand Final, losing to the Wests Tigers.
 Between March 2006 and March 2007, North Queensland defeated Brisbane three straight times, including a 36–4 win in Round 1 2006, their biggest victory over Brisbane.
 Despite North Queensland's success in the derby, Brisbane would go on to win the 2006 NRL Grand Final and record their sixth premiership victory.
 From July 2007 to 2010, Brisbane would again dominant the derby, winning seven straight games.